 The Trust for Public Land: Center for City Park Excellence Staff

 Peter Harnik is director of the Center for City Park excellence.
 His most recent book, Urban Green: Innovative Parks for Resurgent Cities (Island Press), was published in 2010.
 Previous TPL works include Measuring the Economic Value of a City Park System (2009), The Excellent City Park System: What Makes it Great and How to Get There (2006) and Inside City Parks (Urban Land Institute, 2000).
 Previous to TPL, Harnik was co-founder and vice president of the Rails-to-Trails Conservancy, and also co-founded the Coalition for the Capital Crescent Trail in Washington, D.C.
 He is a founder of the City Parks Alliance and serves on the board of Smart Growth America.
 A native of New York City, he is a graduate of The Johns Hopkins University.

 City Parks Alliance Staff

 Angelina Horn, Outreach & Program Manager, is responsible for CPA’s programming, outreach, and social media.
-She also provides research and administrative support for the organization’s advocacy, membership, and research initiatives.
+She also provides research and administrative support for the organization’s advocacy, membership, and conference initiatives.
 Before joining CPA in 2008, Angie was in the development department at the Children’s Defense Fund, and spent several years working as a program assistant for the Nevada Arts Council.
 She is a southern California native, a desert hiking enthusiast, and holds a bachelor’s degree in Anthropology & Ethnic Studies from University of Nevada-Las Vegas.

 John Crotty is a former research associate for The Trust for Public Land in the Conservation Vision and Conservation Finance programs.